90% of new EC units to be reserved for first-timers, MOP to be raised to 10 years

 ECs were introduced in 1995 to provide a more affordable option for Singaporeans aspiring to own private property.
 They are strata-titled, and built and sold by private developers with design features and facilities similar to private condominiums.

-The government subsidises the land cost, making ECs cheaper than private condos by 20 to 30 per cent at launch.
+ECs are cheaper than private condos by 20 to 30 per cent at launch.

 Chee was speaking at the Urban Housing Symposium 2026 organised by the National University of Singapore's Institute of Real Estate and Urban Studies on Friday.